 Originally established in 1924 as a settlement house, PWCC has been a go-to resource for generations of African Americans for nearly a century.
 Prior to WWII, the center was a central fixture in North Minneapolis, providing a space for community in the midst of heavy racial discrimination and segregation.
 As the times changed, so did the PWCC mission and services areas.
 But there's one thing that hasn't changed — our commitment to serving our community.

 Today, Phyllis Wheatley Community Center provides a number of culturally responsive, quality programs that provide lifelong learning opportunities and family services for children, teens, and adults.
-Our commitment to our neighbors' empowerment and belief in their many talents drives us, and our mission, each day.
+Our commitment to our neighbors' empowerment and belief in their many talents are what drive us, and our mission, each day.

 PWCC Included in United Way's 80x3 Initiative, Aimed at Disrupting Inequality through Early Childhood Education